stephengold/SkyControl/README.md

 12. Expand the root project node to reveal the 3 sub-projects.
 13. Select all 3 using control-click, then click on the "Open" button.
-14. There will be errors in the "SkyAssets" sub-project.
-However, the build task should resolve them.

 ### Build the project